boxorange/BioIE-LLM/README.md

 Biology information extraction from large language models

 ## Installation
-The code was implemented on Python version 3.8 The versions of the dependencies are listed in requirements.txt
+The code was implemented on Python version 3.8, and the versions of the dependencies are listed in requirements.txt